t2linux/fedora/README.md

 Follow the [firmware guide](https://wiki.t2linux.org/guides/wifi/).
 When you get to the [On Linux](https://wiki.t2linux.org/guides/wifi-bluetooth/#on-linux) section, you can just run `firmware.sh`.

+## Upgrading to a new Fedora Version

+This should work normally, either with `dnf system-upgrade` or Gnome Software (PackageKit).
+If you get an error about `t2linux-config`, run `sudo dnf remove t2linux-config && sudo dnf install t2linux-config`.

 ## Troubleshooting

 - Q: Suspend is not working.